OPPORTUNITY VILLAGE EUGENE wrote -

 With conventional development, low-income housing costs upwards of $200,000 PER unit.
 Emerald Village will provide a grassroots alternative at a very small fraction of the cost.
-We have already received a $50,000 matching grant—meaning your donation will go twice as far.
+An anonymous donor has already agreed to match the first $25,000 donated to the project—meaning your donation will go twice as far.

 This project is sure to be a game-changer for affordable housing.
 Consider being a part of making it happen by donating to our fundraiser.

 Don't have cash to spare but still want to help?
 CrowdRise has a unique feature with the "Fundraise for this Campaign" button above and to the right.
 This allows anyone to easily raise funds for OVE through sharing with your social networks.

 Good Times: " A Long Way from Opportunity"

 “...almost everyone in town will tell you that this little village is one of the city’s greatest accomplishments.
 Eugene’s Opportunity Village has been arguably the most successful—and least controversial—response to homelessness in an American city in recent memory.”